 Entertainment as an Educational Tool

-National Theater for Children is an incredible resource for organizations looking to jumpstart project based learning initiatives.
+The National Theatre for Children is an incredible resource for organizations looking to jumpstart project based learning initiatives.

 NTC has crafted plays and supplementary material on a wide variety of topics.
 These topics include developing better disaster responses in your community and how young people can make a difference with local environmental action— they even have a program to teach middle schoolers about money management!